2012 Aurora theater shooting: Discovery of explosive devices

 When apprehended, Holmes told the police that he had booby-trapped his apartment with explosive devices.
 Police evacuated five buildings surrounding his Aurora residence, which was about 8 km north of the cinema.
 Holmes' apartment complex is limited to University of Colorado Medical Center students, patients, and employees.
 One day after the shooting, officials disarmed an explosive device that was wired to the apartment's front door, allowing a remote-controlled robot to enter and disable other explosives.
 The apartment held more than 30 homemade grenades, wired to a control box in the kitchen and filled with at least 30 USgal of gasoline.

 Neighbors reported loud music from the apartment around midnight on the night of the massacre, and one went to his door to tell him she was calling the police; she said the door seemed to be unlocked, but she chose not to open it.

 A police official said a Batman mask was found in the apartment.
 On July 23, police finished collecting evidence from the apartment.
 Two days later, residents were allowed to return to the four surrounding buildings, and six days later, residents were allowed to move back into the formerly booby-trapped building.

 Casualties

 Twelve fatalities were reported along with 70 injuries.
-Seventy were hit by bullets, and were reported by mainstream news as the most victims of any mass shooting in United States history.
-This figure would not be surpassed until the 2016 Orlando nightclub shooting, which killed 49 people and injured 58 others for a combined total of 107 casualties.
+58 were hit by bullets, and were reported by mainstream news as the most victims of any mass shooting in United States history.
+This figure was not surpassed until the 2016 Orlando nightclub shooting, which killed 49 people and injured 58 others for a combined total of 107 casualties.
 Four people's eyes were irritated by the tear gas grenades, while eight others sustained non-gunshot injuries while fleeing the theater.
 The massacre was the deadliest shooting in Colorado since the Columbine High School massacre on April 20, 1999.